Reviewed Date: 12/16/2022

 Regulating the liquor industry is primarily a state function, but counties and cities may adopt regulations that do not conflict with those of the state.
 Package stores and the sale of liquor-by-the-drink must be approved by referendum, an option open to cities that have been incorporated for five or more years with a population of 925 or more people (except in four excluded counties).
 Some smaller cities are permitted to hold referenda if they fall within specific population brackets.
-Banning such stores can likewise be accomplished by referendum (T.C.A. § 57-3-101, T.C.A. § 57-3-106, T.C.A. § 57-4-103).
+Banning such stores can likewise be accomplished by referendum.
+T.C.A. § 57-3-101, T.C.A. § 57-3-106, T.C.A. § 57-4-103.

 T.C.A. § 57-4-101(a) lists several entities in which liquor-by-the-drink may be sold without a referendum.
 Among these are cities and counties that have elected to be a Tennessee River Resort District under T.C.A. § 67-6-103(a)(3)(F).

 - the applicant(s) to be in actual charge or the corporation officers (or those in control) have not been convicted of a felony within 10 years preceding the application date;

 - the applicant has a business site that meets all local requirements.

 Failure to act within 60 days on an application for such a certificate shall constitute approval.
 Cities and counties are authorized to control the location and number of licenses as long as they do not "unreasonably restrict the availability of alcoholic beverages" to their residents.
 An appeal of a certificate denial may be taken to a chancery court within 60 days.
 T.C.A. § 57-3-208.